 All I could do was check my phone constantly, thinking about how many likes and comments my photo was getting.
-I had the best seat in the house, but I missed the game because I was too busy staring at my screen.
+I had the best seat in the house, but I missed the game because I was too busy staring at my phone watching the likes go up.
 I missed what was one of the best Super Bowls ever.

 Does this sound familiar?
 How many times have you been at a concert or at dinner with friends but you are more focused on who did or didn’t like your posts?
 You’re physically there, but mentally so far away.